-You can typically apply for a credit card online in a few simple steps, but it's important to get the facts about what is included in an online card application.
+You can typically apply for a credit card online in a few simple steps, but it's important to get the facts about what is included in a card application.
 To make the process easier, gather all the information you need before you get started.

-- Who can apply online for a credit card
+- Who can apply for a credit card

 - What you need to submit a credit card application

-Online credit card applications are open to US residents-in other words, people with a mailing address in the US who are over 18 and either have a Social Security Number (SSN) or Individual Tax Identification Number (ITIN).
+Credit card applications are open to U.S. residents — in other words, people with a mailing address in the U.S. who are over 18 and either have a Social Security Number (SSN) or Individual Tax Identification Number (ITIN).

 Following the passage of the Credit CARD (Card Accountability, Responsibility and Disclosure) Act of 2009, applicants under the age of 21 will need a co-signer or proof of income as part of the application process.